awarebayes/wabbaauto/README.md

 ## 🚀 Quick Start Guide

-To gram the executable, go get the [latest release](https://github.com/awarebayes/wabbaauto/releases) for your platform.
+To grab the executable, go get the [latest release](https://github.com/awarebayes/wabbaauto/releases) for your platform.

 ### 1. Set Up Chrome Portable